Texas attorney general threatens to sue Austin officials if they don't lift local mask mandates

 "Otherwise, On behalf Of the State of Texas, I will sue you," he said.

-The offices for the mayor and Travis County did not immediately respond to a request for comment.
+In response to Paxton's letter, Mayor Adler said he and Brown would "fight Governor Abbott and Attorney General Paxton's assault against doctors and data for as long as we possibly can."

+"Wearing masks is perhaps the most important thing we can do to slow the spread of COVID-19, to further open schools to more students for in-person learning, and to increasingly open businesses while minimizing the risk of any need to pull back," Adler said.

 Abbott's executive order drew immediate criticism after it was announced.
-Health officials for weeks have been urging local leaders not to reopen too quickly, given the current caseload and the number of new COVID-19 variants.
+Health officials for weeks have been urging local leaders not to reopen too quickly, given daily case counts and the number of new COVID-19 variants.

 "Please hear me clearly: At this level of cases, with variants spreading, we stand to completely lose the hard-earned ground we have gained.
 These variants are a very real threat to our people and our progress," CDC Director Rochelle Walensky said the day before Abbott announced his order.